-According to the assistant professor of physical medicine and rehabilitation at Michigan Medicine and lead author of the paper, Daniel Whitney, the issue could also rise from overestimating kidney functions.
-He said that the existing clinical methods to assess kidney function end up being influenced by muscle mass.
+According to the assistant professor of physical medicine and rehabilitation at Michigan Medicine and lead author of the paper, Daniel Whitney, the issue could also arise from overestimating kidney functions.
+He said that the existing clinical methods to assess kidney function are influenced by muscle mass.
 This provides an inaccurate picture regarding kidney health for patients that have cerebral palsy.

 When blood is drawn for kidney function tests, physicians zero in on a waste product of the muscles known as creatinine.
 An equation determines how well the bloodstream is being filtered by the kidneys by examining the creatinine levels.
 If the creatinine levels are high, it means the kidney is not functioning well.

 Whitney further elaborated that cerebral palsy patients have low muscle mass.
 Therefore, they generally have lower creatinine levels as well.
 As a result, when the kidney function is examined, the value actually reflects the low muscle mass instead of the kidney function.
 Therefore, physicians may interpret the kidney function as being better than it is in reality.

 “It’s not an error in the test so much as an error in the interpretation of it,” Whitney added.
 “Future work will need to identify a better way to capture kidney function given the issues with these clinical tests for people with cerebral palsy.”

 In addition to the estimated glomerular rate (eGFR) from creatinine being commonly used to understand kidney function, it is also used to determine the stages of kidney function and when the patient should be recommended for a nephrology evaluation.